Bruin-Dev/Intelygenz/notifier/README.md

 the library `smtplib` and the fields `sender_email` and `password` from the configs file.
 From there it will use `MIMEMultipart` to format the data from the `email_data` dictionary into a format that can be sent as an email.
 Then it uses the `sender_email` from configs, the `recipient` field from the `email_data` dictionary, and the newly formatted `MIMEMultipart` message to send the email.
-If its sent successfully then a status code of 200 will be returned.
-And the send_to_email function will put this in a dictionary and publish it to the topic identified by the `response_topic` field of the request message.
+If it's sent successfully then a status code of 200 will be returned.
+And the send_to_email function will put this in a dictionary and publish it to the topic identified that was built by NATS under the hood.
 If any error occurs during the process then an error message is printed out and a status code of 500 is returned and published instead.

 ### Request message
  ```
 {
     'request_id': 123,
-    'response_topic': f"notification.email.response.{self._service_id}",
     'email_data': {
         'subject': 'Some Subject',
         'recipient': self._config.TRIAGE_CONFIG["recipient"],